Properties of zero-determinant strategies in multichannel games: Results

 \begin{proof} If equalizer strategies of player $1$ do not exist in all channels, according to Lemma \ref{lem:existence_equalizer}, we obtain

 for all $\mu$.
 By considering the sum of both sides with respect to $\mu$, we obtain

-Then, we find that $\alpha_0$ in Proposition \ref{prop:existence_MC} does not exist, and conclude that equalizer strategies of player $1$ do not exist in the multichannel game. $\Box$ \end{proof}
+Then, we find that $\alpha_0$ in Proposition \ref{prop:existence_MC} does not exist, and conclude that equalizer strategies of player $1$ do not exist in the multichannel game. \end{proof}

 The contraposition of Theorem \ref{thm:absence_equalizer} is ``If an equalizer strategy exists in a multichannel game, then an equalizer strategy exists at least in one channel.''.
 We remark that the example in subsection \ref{subsec:PD_MP} corresponds to a trivial case, because the prisoner's dilemma game contains equalizer strategies.
+According to Lemma \ref{lem:existence_equalizer}, equalizer strategies of player $1$ in channel $\mu$ exist if and only if the margin

+satisfies $\Delta^{(\mu)} \geq 0$.
+Similarly, according to the proof of Theorem \ref{thm:absence_equalizer}, equalizer strategies in the multichannel game exist if and only if the total margin $\sum_{\mu=1}^M \Delta^{(\mu)}$ satisfies

+This quantity enables us to easily judge whether equalizer strategies exist in the multichannel game or not.
+For example, for the example in Section \ref{subsec:equalizer_PD}, we obtain